syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 #### Suggested solution.

-Renew the subscription [here](https://www.syncfusion.com/sales/products) or contact the [sales team](salessupport@syncfusion.com).
+Renew the subscription [here](https://www.syncfusion.com/sales/products) or contact our sales team at <salessupport@syncfusion.com>.
 Also, you can continue the 30 days trial after your license has been expired.

 ### Not a Valid license holder?